Fair Housing and How we Evaluate Applications

 If our rent is above the HUD limits and you are applying to us to rent one of our properties and are using a Section 8 vouchers, please first contact The Housing Authority of Champaign County (HACC) who administers the program locally for HUD to confirm that your section 8 voucher can be used for this rent amount.

 The federal government’s fiscal year runs from the first day of October of one calendar year through the last day of September of the next.
 The U.S. Department of.
 Housing and Urban Development (HUD) being part of the federal government has the same fiscal year.
-Thus FY 2024 starts Oct.
-1, 2023, and ends Sept.
-30, 2024.
+Thus FY 2026 starts Oct.
+1, 2025, and ends Sept.
+30, 2026.
+(FY means fiscal year).

 (1)For detailed information on the Section 8 Program see: